not-chciken/gb-noise-test/README.md

 | 9      | First noise part of defeating a Fighter Fly from Super Mario Land | <audio controls src="readme_assets/preset9.flac"></audio>  |

 In the table are also golden reference audio samples that were recorded from the original DMG-01 Game Boy.
+_Note: As of yet Github Markdown does not support the HTML audio element.
+See `readme_assets` to get the golden reference samples._

 ## Building